solracss/reservation-api/README.md

 - records can be filtered
     - `reservations` by id, email and start date
     - `users` by email, first and last name
+- and sorted
+    - `reservations` by id, email and start date
+    - `users` by id, email and date of birth

 ## Prerequisites